-The project comprises 146 near-contiguous mining tenements, most of which are pre-1994 Mining Leases which are free of native title.
+The project comprises 146 near-contiguous mining tenements, most of which are pre-1994 Mining Leases.
 The tenure extends approximately 70 lineal kilometres of the highly prospective Norseman-Wiluna greenstone belt covering more than 1,000 square kilometres.
 Pantoro is focused on establishing a clear production development plan, and execution of that plan.
-The aim will be to establish an initial inventory of ~500,000 ounces to support a restart of operations.
+The aim will be to initially establish an initial inventory of ~500,000 ounces to support a restart of operations.